Tax Tips & More

 These red flags could increase your chances of the IRS selecting your return for audit.

-October 15: Withdraw excess IRA contributions in 2024 to avoid penalty if filing of Form 1040 was extended
+April 15: Withdraw excess IRA contributions in 2025 to avoid penalty if filing of form 1040 was not extended

-October 15: Contribute to solo 401(k) plan or simplified employee pension (SEP) plan for 2024 by self-employed if you received a filing extension
+April 15: Contribute to solo 401(k) plan or simplified employee pension (SEP) plan for 2025 by self-employed if filing of form 1040 was not extended